Edge fluctuations for random normal matrix ensembles: Proofs of the Coulombian behavior

-The proof of some of our results (namely Theorems \ref{theo:MaxVeryWeakly}, \ref{theo:MaxFiniteParticles}, \ref{theo:MaxInfiniteParticles} and \ref{theo:MaxAnnulus}) use the behavior near zero of an inverted model.
-The driving idea is that the maximum and the minimum are indistinguishable on the sphere.
-In fact, Lemma \ref{lem:Inversion} is motivated by the regular case where the Laplacian of $V$ is thought as a $(1,1)$-form and $e^{-2V}$ is thought as a metric on the tautological line bundle on the sphere.
+To prove Theorem \ref{th:MaxAnnulus} and Theorem \ref{th:MaxFiniteParticles} we will take advantage of the continuity property stated in \eqref{eqDet:ContinuityKernelProcess}.
+It involves an understanding of the limiting point processes at the correct scale and in the correct region of $\mathbb C$.
+Nevertheless, using the notation of Subsection \ref{sub:GeneralDPP}, since the map $\sup: \mathcal C_{[0,\infty)} \to [0,\infty]$ that takes a configuration of points to its supremum is not continuous, a point process convergence will not imply the convergence in law of the maxima.
+For this reason, it is more convenient to consider the inverted model and to use the map $\inf: \mathcal C_{[0,\infty)} \to [0,\infty]$ that takes a configuration of points to its infimum, which is continuous.
+Behind this simple reasoning is the idea that the maximum and the minimum are indistinguishable on the sphere: one can take one to the other by a rotation.
+The rotation used will be precisely the map $z \mapsto 1/z$ in the complex plane.
+This idea was used in \cite{ButezGZ} and it is motivated by an equivariant property of the Coulomb gas model which in turn is motivated by the regular case where the Laplacian of $V$ is thought of as a $(1,1)$-form and $e^{-2V}$ is thought of as a metric on the line bundle of degree one on the sphere.
 These objects can be found in the work of Berman \cite{Berman} who consider analogous processes on complex manifolds.
 We emphasize that no complex geometry is needed in this article but that the ideas fit nicely in that context.